stamourv/recipes/split-pea-soup.md

 * Add the peas, stock, water, salt, and pepper.
 * Bring to a boil, then reduce heat.
 * Let simmer uncovered for 1 hr, until peas are tender.
 * Adjust texture if need be either by adding water, or letting liquid boil off.

 ## Notes

 * Apparently can be frozen, but I haven't tried.

+## Variants

-* Can replace some of the onion with leek.
+* Can replace some of the onion with leek; original recipe used 50-50.
-* Can substitute oregano with savory.
+* Can substitute oregano with savory; original recipe did.
 * To make heartier, can add some ham or ham bones.
 Then with some nice bread, becomes a decent light meal.